cryostatio/cryostat-legacy/HTTP_API.md

     `query` - The search query.

     ###### response
-    `200` - The body is a JSON array of event objects.
+    `200` - The result is a JSON array of event objects.

     The format of an event is
     `{"name":"$NAME","typeId":"$TYPE_ID","description":"$DESCRIPTION","category":[$CATEGORIES],"options":{$OPTIONS}}`.

     `401` - User authentication failed.
-The body is an error message.
+The reason is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `404` - The target could not be found.
-The body is an error message.
+The reason is an error message.

     `427` - JMX authentication failed.
-The body is an error message.
+The reason is an error message.
     There will be an `X-JMX-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `500` - There was an unexpected error.
-The body is an error message.
+The reason is an error message.

     `502` - JMX connection failed.
 This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the